-2. Programme development and planning
+1. Support to programme development and planning

-- Provide technical support and guidance on the preparation, design and updating of the situation analysis for the nutrition sector/s to ensure comprehensive and current data on maternal and child nutrition is available to guide policy development as well as design and management of nutrition programmes/projects. - Keep abreast of development trends to enhance programme management, efficiency and delivery. - Participate in strategic programme discussions on the planning of nutrition programmes/projects. - Formulate, design and prepare a sector of the nutrition programme proposal, ensuring alignment with UNICEF's Strategic Plans, Country Programme, and coherence/integration with the UN Development Assistance Framework (UNDAF), regional strategies, as well as national priorities, plans, and competencies. - Establish specific goals, objectives, strategies, and implementation plans for the sector(s) based on results-based planning terminology and methodology (RBM).
-Prepare required documentations for programme review and approval. - Work closely and collaboratively with colleagues and partners to discuss strategies and methodologies, and to determine national priorities and competencies to ensure the achievement of concrete and sustainable results. - Provide authoritative technical and operational support throughout all stages of programming processes to ensure integration, coherence and harmonization of programmes/projects with other UNICEF sectors and achievement of results as planned and allocated.
+- Contribute to and support the preparation, design and updating of the situation analysis for the nutrition sector(s) with a focus on nutrition sensitive intervention including market surveillance, food price/production; improvements of income generating projects; social protection nets to ensure comprehensive and current data on maternal and child nutrition is available to guide policy development, and the design and management of nutrition programmes/projects. - Keep abreast of development trends to enhance programme management, efficiency and delivery. - Participate in strategic programme discussions on the planning of nutrition programmes/projects. - Formulate, design and prepare a sector of the nutrition programme (including market surveillance including food price/production; improvements of income generating projects; social protection nets projects) proposal, ensuring alignment with UNICEF's Strategic Plans, Country Programme, and coherence/integration with the UN Development Assistance Framework (UNDAF), regional strategies, as well as national priorities, plans and competencies. - Establish specific goals, objectives, strategies, and implementation plans for the nutrition sensitive sector(s) based on results-based planning terminology and methodology (RBM).
+Prepare required documentations for programme review and approval. - Work closely and collaboratively with colleagues and partners to discuss strategies and methodologies, and to determine national as well as those of Rohingya refugees and host community priorities/competencies to ensure the achievement of concrete and sustainable results. - Provide technical and operational support throughout all stages of programming processes to ensure integration, coherence and harmonization of programmes/projects with other UNICEF sectors and achievement of results as planned and allocated.

-3. Programme management, monitoring and delivery of results
+2. Programme management, monitoring and delivery of results

-Plan and/or collaborate with internal and external partners to establish monitoring benchmarks, performance indicators and other UNICEF/UN system indicators and measurements to assess and strengthen performance accountability, coherence, and delivery of concrete and sustainable results for the assigned sector in nutrition programmes.
+- Plan and/or collaborate with internal and external partners to establish monitoring benchmarks, performance indicators, and UNICEF/UN system indicators and measurements, to assess and strengthen performance accountability, coherence and delivery of concrete and sustainable results for the assigned nutrition sensitive sector in nutrition programmes. - Participate in monitoring and evaluation exercises, programme reviews and annual reviews with government and other counterparts to assess progress and to determine required action and interventions to achieve results.

-- Participate in monitoring and evaluation exercises, programme reviews and annual health reviews with the government and other counterparts to assess progress and to determine required action and interventions to achieve results. - Prepare and assess monitoring and evaluation reports to identify gaps, strengths and/or weaknesses in programme management.
-Identify lessons learned and use knowledge gained for development planning and timely intervention to achieve goals. - Actively monitor programmes and projects through field visits, surveys and/or exchange of information with partners and stakeholders to assess progress, identify bottlenecks and potential problems, and take timely decisions to resolve issues and/or refer to relevant officials for timely resolution. - Plan, monitor and verify the optimum and appropriate use of sectoral programme resources (financial, administrative and other assets) confirming compliance with organizational rules, regulations, procedures, donor commitments, and standards of accountability.
+- Prepare and assess monitoring and evaluation reports to identify gaps, strengths and/or weaknesses in programme management.
+Identify lessons learned and use knowledge gained for development planning and timely intervention to achieve goals. - Actively monitor programmes and projects through field visits, surveys and/or exchange of information with partners and stakeholders to assess progress.
+Identify bottlenecks and potential problems and take timely decisions to resolve issues and/or refer to relevant officials for timely resolution. - Monitor and verify the optimum and appropriate use of sectoral programme resources (financial, administrative and other assets) confirming compliance with organizational rules, regulations, procedures, donor commitments, and standards of accountability.
 Ensure timely reporting and liquidation of resources. - Prepare regular and mandated programme/project reports for management, donors and partners to keep them informed of programme progress.